Travelogue Feature Article Example- Tour To Japan

 Proofreading symbols are the marks that a proofreader makes on a paper when they edit it.
 They are a coded set of instructions that point out where mistakes have been made and how a piece of writing can be improved.

-Proofreading, or 'copy checking,' originally referred to newspapers, where an editor would take typeset paper and check the text for errors against an original manuscript.
-These days, even in newspapers and magazines, which often have their sub-editors proof on-screen, it's all done digitally.
+Proofreading, or ‘copy checking,’ originally referred to newspapers, where an editor would take typeset paper and check the text for errors against an original manuscript.
+These days, even in newspapers and magazines, which often have their sub-editors proofread on-screen, it’s all done digitally.

 Proofreading is a surface-level check and final check on a document.
-A proofreader will look for misspellings, incorrect/missed punctuation, inconsistencies (textual and numerical), etc. On the other hand, editing corrects issues at the core of writing like sentence construction and language clarity.
+A proofreader will look for misspellings, incorrect/missed punctuation, inconsistencies (textual and numerical), etc. On the other hand, editing corrects issues at the core of writing, like sentence construction and language clarity.
 Although editing will help improve the readability, transparency, and tone of the text.
 An editor will scrutinize and polish your writing for a smooth narration.

 Proofreading Steps